 You are responsible for completing all writing assignments by the posted due dates.
-The course has been designed so that you have ample time for each assignment, so there will be no extensions or make-up opportunities except in documented cases of incapacitating illness, death of a family member, religious holiday, or other university-approved excuse.
+The course has been designed so that you have ample time for each assignment, so there will be no extensions or make-up opportunities except for observance of religious holidays or in documented cases of incapacitating illness, death of a family member, or other university-approved excuse.
 In such cases, you must contact Dr. Gravlee at least 24 hours in advance of the deadline, when possible, and provide written documentation from a relevant authority.
 Teaching Assistants may not grant extensions or make-up opportunities.